 Knowing how to support your parents as they get older can be a serious challenge.
 It is natural for elderly people to find certain tasks more strenuous, and older parents are likely to need your care and assistance.
-Fortunately, there are plenty of ways to help your elderly parents stay safe, healthy, and happy.
+Fortunately, there are plenty of ways to help your elderly parents stay safe and healthy.
 Here are some tips on how to support aging parents:

 Discuss your parent’s needs

 The first step is to sit down as a family and have a conversation about your parent’s needs.
 Encourage your parents to be honest and discuss their needs openly.
 Keep in mind that your parents may resist your support in the beginning.
-Be prepared for this and bring up the topic of elderly care sensitively.
+Be prepared for this and bring up the topic of moving to an assisted living center or care home facility sensitively.

 At some point, you may need to take control of your parent’s finances and affairs due to age or health conditions.
-You can contact specialist solicitors if you have concerns about whether an elderly parent can manage their affairs and finances.
-Experts at Jordans Solicitors [Court of Protection Birmingham] explain how they can “assist if a loved one no longer has the mental capacity to make important decisions.”
+You can contact specialist solicitors if you have concerns about whether your elderly parent can manage their affairs and finances.
+Experts at Jordans Solicitors explain how they can “assist if a loved one no longer has the mental capacity to make important decisions.”
 You should have an elderly care plan in place to ensure that your parent’s needs are met as they get older.

 Offer to support their daily activities